cosmos/ibc/meta/CONTRIBUTING.md

 To accommodate review process we suggest that PRs are categorically broken up.
 Each PR should address only a single issue and **a single standard**.
-The PR name should be prefixed by the standard number, e.g., `[ICS 4] Some improvements` should contain only changes to [ICS 4](../spec/core/ics-004-channel-and-packet-semantics/README.md).
+The PR name should be prefixed by the standard number, e.g., `ICS4: Some improvements` should contain only changes to [ICS 4](../spec/core/ics-004-channel-and-packet-semantics/README.md).
 If fixing an issue requires changes to multiple standards, create multiple PRs and mention the inter-dependencies.

 ### Process for reviewing PRs